core-wg/href/draft-ietf-core-href.md

-7. {:#c-port-omitted} If the scheme's port handling is known to the CRI creator, it is RECOMMENDED to omit the port if and only if the port would be the same as the scheme's default port (provided the scheme is defining such a default port) or the scheme is not using ports.
+7. {:#c-port-omitted} If the scheme's port handling is known to the CRI creator, it is RECOMMENDED to omit the port if and only if the port would be the same as the scheme's default port (provided the scheme defines such a default port) or the scheme is not using ports.

 8. {:#c-path} A path consists of zero or more path segments.